Samcr75/netflix-clone/README.md

 This Project is created by using CRA-SPA in VS Code This Project used APIs from TMDB i.e themoviedb.org with a unique API key

-used lang/tech/dependency : HTML, CSS, JavaScript, React.js, API, npm YouTube, movieTrailer, axios, CRA-SPA, Frontend etc.
+used lang/tech/dependency : HTML, CSS, JavaScript, React.js, API, axios, CRA-SPA, Frontend etc.

 //178d4cb9ee597d9b294d852e72a88c1a

-# Live Link for Google Firebase : https://netflix-clone-ysm.web.app/
+# Live Link for Vercel : https://chillflix-clone.vercel.app/

-Live Link for Code Sandbox : https://ke6hfk.csb.app/

 #Some of the Screenshots from the deployed app: